 Electric Aggregation Frequently Asked Questions

 Electric aggregation is a process that allows governments to pool, or aggregate, the electric usage needs of residents and small businesses.
 Local governments are then able to seek lower pricing for their residents and small businesses through a competitive bid process.
 Opt-out programs generally have high participation rates and thereby greater bargaining power than individuals have to negotiate lower electric rates from Alternative Retail Electric Suppliers (ARES).
 Eligible residents and small businesses are included in the program and permitted to opt-out, if they chose not to participate.
 The process is being modeled after successful programs in other states that have over 10-years experience with Governmental Aggregation programs.

-7.2 cents/kWh through your July 2015 bill.
-Residents and small businesses who are already in the aggregation program or eligible for automatic inclusion in the program should have received opt-out letters.
-The deadline for opting-out was June 11, 2014.
-If you have questions or would like to inquire about enrolling, please have your ComEd bill handy and call Direct Energy at 866-760-6040.
-Their call center hours are Monday through Friday 7 a.m. to 7 p.m. and Saturday 7 a.m. to 4 p.m.
+Residents and small businesses who are already in the aggregation program or who have not already chosen a supplier on their own should receive an opt-out letter on or around May 6.
+A similar letter will be sent to residents who are not eligible for automatic aggregation who will need to contact Constellation to enroll.
+If you have questions or would like to inquire about enrolling, please have your ComEd bill handy and call Constellation at 1-844-257-8244.
+Their call center hours are Monday through Friday 7 a.m. to 7 p.m.
 CST.

 How can I obtain the new rate?

 There is no obligation to participate.
 However, we are pleased to provide this program as another option for our residents and small businesses to manage their energy costs.

 - Constellation will issue an opt-out letter that explains the rates, terms and conditions of the electric supply offer to current participants and newly eligible residents and small businesses who have not already chosen a supplier.
 These should arrive on or around May 6;

 - Residents and small businesses have until May 26 to opt-out if they do not wish to participate;

 - Current members do not need to do anything to remain in the program;